wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/README.md

 ## The Training Method of Self Organizing Map (SOM) and Learning Vector Quantization (LVQ)

 The dataset employed in this project is the Iris Dataset, comprising 150 data points.
 Throughout the Learning Vector Quantization (LVQ) training process, given that LVQ operates as a supervised learning method, the network undergoes training by being presented with inputs in the form of training patterns representing the various classes.
-These training patterns are derived from the initial distribution of output classes, providing the network with labeled examples to learn from.
+These training patterns are derived from the initial distribution of output classes, providing the network with labelled examples to learn from.
 Subsequent to the training phase, Learning Vector Quantization employs this acquired knowledge to classify input vectors by associating them with the appropriate output class.
 In essence, the input vector is mapped to the corresponding output unit, reflecting the class to which it has been classified based on the learning achieved during the training process.

-## Training Process Parameters for Self Organizing Map and Learning Vector Quantization
+## Training Process Parameters for Self-Organizing Map and Learning Vector Quantization

-In order to obtain meaningful results from the training processes of Self Organizing Map (SOM) and Learning Vector Quantization (LVQ), it is crucial to carefully determine and set the parameters outlined below:
+In order to obtain meaningful results from the training processes of Self Organizing Map (SOM) and Learning Vector Quantization (LVQ), it is crucial to determine and set the parameters outlined below carefully:

 ### 1. Initialize The Initial Weight